m-mizutani/zlog/README.md

 #### By custom type

-You can define a type that you want to keep secret, and then specify it in a Filter to prLog it from being displayed.
+You can define a type that you want to keep secret, and then specify it in a Filter to prevent it from being displayed.
 The advantage of this method is that copying a value from a custom type to the original type requires a cast, making it easier for the developer to notice unintentional copying.
 (Of course, this is not a perfect solution because you can still copy by casting.)

 This method may be useful for use cases where you need to use secret values between multiple structures.